sevenecks/lambda-moo-programming/toast-stunt-programmers-guide/toaststunt-programmers-guide.md

 During the call to $do_out_of_band_command(), the variable player is set to the object number representing the player associated with the connection from which the input line came.
 Of course, if that connection has not yet logged in, the object number will be negative.
 Also, the variable argstr will have as its value the unparsed input line as received on the network connection.

 Out-of-band commands are intended for use by advanced client programs that may generate asynchronous events of which the server must be notified.
-Since the client cannot, in general, know the state of the player’s connection (logged-in or not, reading task or not), out-of-band commands provide the only reliable client-to-server communications channel.
+Since the client cannot, in general, know the state of the player`s connection (logged-in or not, reading task or not), out-of-band commands provide the only reliable client-to-server communications channel.

 [Telnet IAC](http://www.faqs.org/rfcs/rfc854.html) commands will also get captured and passed, as binary strings, to a `do_out_of_band_command` verb on the listener.